• Adobe Commerce (Magento)

 Source: Magento

-You can try taking this step all alone or hire a Magento developer to help you out in the process.
+You can try taking this step all alone or hire a Magento developer to speed up Magento 2 backend in the process.

 If you’re already running the latest version, let’s look at Magento 2 speed optimization tips to make your site even faster.
 If you’re worried about breaking something, leave it to your IT or development team to handle more technical stuff.